jasonclxr/CMPM163Labs/lab8/README.md

 I textured everything so that each building would be colored to it's height, and if low enough, just flattened.

 I talked to my partner Finnegan and he said that his inspiration was the settlers of CATAN which is a pretty fun game.
-They didn't teach me anything, but what they had was pretty cool.
+They didn't teach me anything, and wasn't finished by the time I submitted, but I do know they did part1 on Unity.